grosser/kennel/Readme.md

 ### Debugging changes locally
  - rebase on updated `master` to not undo other changes
- - figure out project name by converting the class name to snake-case
+ - figure out project name by converting the class name to snake_case
  - run `PROJECT=foo bundle exec rake kennel:update_datadog` to test changes for a single project (monitors: remove mentions while debugging to avoid alert spam)
    - use `PROJECT=foo,bar,...` for multiple projects